japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManagerImplV2.md

 values(store: StateStore): Iterator[UnsafeRow]
 ----

-NOTE: `values` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.adoc#values, StreamingAggregationStateManager Contract>> to...FIXME.
+NOTE: `values` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.md#values, StreamingAggregationStateManager Contract>> to...FIXME.

 `values`...FIXME